LivingWithHippos/unchained-android/README.md

 Real Debrid is a service to download files from hosting websites and the torrent network.
 Files are downloaded directly on their servers that you can then use for your downloads.
-They provide high speeds without premium accounts for a lot of services like Mega and RapidGator and can also convert downloads of media files into streams.
+They provide high speeds without premium accounts for a lot of services like Mega and RapidGator and can also stream media files directly.
 It offers a cheap premium service.

 ### Features :memo:

 You can take a look at the project [here](https://github.com/LivingWithHippos/unchained-android/projects/1) for general status.

-- [x] login with a temporary open-source token (it has some API limitations)
-- [x] login with permanent [private API key](https://real-debrid.com/apitoken) (recommended)
 - [x] user info
 - [x] themes support
-- [x] unrestrict links
+- [x] hoster support
 - [x] containers support
 - [x] magnets support
 - [x] torrent support